-Numerous private U.S. manufacturing and technology businesses opt for specific types of entities to conduct business, primarily because of the tax advantages they offer.
+Private U.S. manufacturing and technology businesses choose specific types of entities to conduct business, often because of the tax advantages they offer.
 This guide explores the tax implications of utilizing “flow-through” entities such as limited liability companies (LLCs) or subchapter S corporations for U.S. businesses and the critical importance of entity tax classification in an international context.

 Flow-Through Entities and Tax Efficiency

-Many U.S. businesses favor flow-through entities like LLCs and Subchapter S corporations due to their tax advantages.
+Many U.S. businesses favor flow-through entities like LLCs and Subchapter S corporations because of the income tax advantages they offer.
 These entities are not directly taxed.
-Instead, the income they generate (along with net operating losses) flows through to shareholders who report the results for tax purposes.
+Instead, the income they generate flows through to shareholders who report the results for tax purposes (net operating losses also flow through).
 Thus, there is a single level of tax imposed on the profits of the business.
 In contrast, if a C corporation is employed, business profits are subject to an initial corporate-level tax (currently at a 21% rate) and are subsequently taxed as dividends when distributed to shareholders.

 Unique Tax Considerations for Owners